-HHFDC anticipates receiving HTF of approximately \$3,000,000 for PY2021, the state minimum under the program.
+HHFDC anticipates receiving HTF of \$3,480,969 for PY2021.
 Given the low funding levels for Hawaii, HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% AMI.
 After retaining 5% of the PY2021 allocation for administration, HHFDC will allocate the balance to the County of Hawaii.
 In past years, HHFDC allocated half of the balance to the City and County of Honolulu (City) and the remaining 50% was rotated between the neighbor island counties, on the same rotation as the HOME program.
 However, the City continues to struggle with identifying eligible activities and the administration of the program.
 HHFDC has therefore chosen to award the entire PY2021 HTF balance to the County of Hawaii, which was scheduled to receive the neighbor island portion of the PY2021 allocation.
 This action is intended to provide the City with more time to build its capacity to administer the HTF program and will additionally help the overall performance of HHFDC's HTF program.